Hazard Mitigation Grant Program (HMGP)

-FEMA requires state, territorial, tribal, and local governments to develop and adopt hazard mitigation plans as a condition of receiving project funding.
-Through effective mitigation planning and the implementation of mitigation strategies greater risk reduction can be achieved.
-State, tribal, and local governments undertake hazard mitigation planning to identify risks and vulnerabilities related to natural disasters.
-Through planning, they develop long-term strategies for protecting people and property from future events.
-Mitigation plans are key to breaking the cycle of disaster damage, reconstruction, and repeated damage.
-Hazard mitigation plan must be updated and receive FEMA approval every 5 years.
+FEMA requires state, territorial, tribal, and local governments to develop and adopt hazard mitigation plans as a condition for receiving HMGP project funding.
+Mitigation plans play a critical role in breaking the cycle of disaster, damage, reconstruction, and repeated damage.
+With these plans, communities can identify risks and vulnerabilities related to natural disasters in their communities, and they can develop long-term strategies to protect people and property from future disasters.
+Hazard mitigation plans must be updated and receive FEMA approval every five years.

 How much money is available?

 5% of the total award amount is limited to projects that cannot prove they are cost effective, like outreach programs, warning sirens, or, in some cases, generators.
-5% funding applications have historically requested far more funding than the amount available and typically results in a competitive selection process.
+Typically, these applications request far more funding than what is available, resulting in a competitive selection process.

 7% of funding is limited to planning activities.
 Planning sub-applications help states, territories, tribal nations, and local governments engage in a planning process that meets the requirements outlined in the Title 44 Code of Federal Regulations, Part 201 Mitigation Planning.
 Most planning applications result in a mitigation plan adopted by the jurisdiction(s) and approved by FEMA.
-However, planning funds have also been utilized to produce risk assessments and collect data for use during the planning process.
+However, planning funds have also been used to conduct risk assessments and collect data for use in the planning process.

 What are the cost-share requirements?

 FEMA provides up to 75% of the funds for mitigation projects.
 The remaining 25% can come from a variety of sources.
-Most of the sub-grants in New Mexico are matched with in-kind time.
-Staff (if not federally funded) track time spent working on the scope of the project or administering the sub-grant and count their regular salary rate toward the 25% requirement.
-Cash match, payment from the state, local government, or individuals, is also common.
-Other sources may include donated resources, such as construction labor; Increased Cost of Compliance (ICC) funds from a flood insurance policy; or loans from other government agencies, such as the Small Business Administration.
+Most sub-grants in New Mexico are matched with in-kind time.
+Staff who are not federally funded track the time they spend working on the project or administering the sub-grant, and they count their regular salary rate toward the 25% requirement.
+Cash match (payment from the state, local governments, or individuals), is also common.
+Other funding sources may include donated resources, such as construction labor, Increased Cost of Compliance (ICC) funds from a flood insurance policy, or loans from other government agencies, such as the Small Business Administration.